 I cleaned out as much gutta percha as I could and got a working length.

 So what did I do next?
-I took a 40 hedstrom file to the apex, engaged it slightly and gave it a yank, and viola…that little “tail” came out!
+I took a 40 hedstrom file to the apex, engaged it slightly, and gave it a yank.
+Guess what?!
+That little “tail” came out!
 The dance party that occurred in that operatory was incredible!
 My patient, assistant, and I were all so happy we had accomplished the one thing the patient was hoping for.
 (No one wants to have a tooth extracted, and we get it!)

-However, that wasn’t what had the power to make or break the case; it was the bacteria that was present in the entire length of the canal that would.
+Though we had a success, that wasn’t what had the power to make or break the case.
+You know what did?
+It was the bacteria that was present in the entire length of the canal.
 It was at this point that I confirmed that surgery was not a good first option.
 Sure, it would have removed the overextended material, but it would have done nothing to clean the bacteria out from the rest of the tooth.
-My patient would’ve had short-lived success, since that tooth was BLACK inside.
-Thank you calcium hydroxide for taking care of that!
+My patient would’ve had short-lived success because that tooth was BLACK inside.
+(Thank you, calcium hydroxide, for taking care of that!)